curl/everything-curl/cmdline-urls.md

     $ curl ftp://user:password@example.com/

-The presence of user name and password in the URL is completely optional. curl also allows that information to be provide with normal command line options, outside of the URL.
+The presence of user name and password in the URL is completely optional. curl also allows that information to be provide with normal command-line options, outside of the URL.

 ### Host name or address

-The host name part of the URL is of course simply a name that can be resolved to an numerical IP address, or the numerical address itself.
+The host name part of the URL is, of course, simply a name that can be resolved to an numerical IP address, or the numerical address itself.
 When specifying a numerical address, use the dotted version for IPv4 addresses:

     $ curl http://127.0.0.1/

-... and for IPv6 addresses the numerical version needs to be within square
+…and for IPv6 addresses the numerical version needs to be within square
 brackets:

     $ curl http://[::1]/